 4:30am, on 13th August 2017 – Scafell Pike hike from Wasdale, path up alongside Lingmell Gill and then climbing up to Mickledore Col. The weather was lovely, some clouds on the sky make it perfect for photography, no wind, temperature around 15 centigrades.
 I have reach the summit after 3:30 hours.
 On the way back, I have decided to follow The Corridor Route, with Great Gable to the right.
 But more, including photo and video on the special post about Scafell Pike.

 9:00am, on 14th August 2017 – I started climbing from the lovely Llanberis.
 Llanberis is a wonderful place with amazing people.
 Llyn Padarn has a great photographic potential, and at the foot of the mountain is Cewant Mawr Waterfall, a wonder of nature that you do not get tired to watch – try this at sunrise.
 Being the last day and rainy weather, I started climbing at 9 am o’clock.
 The was route is very easy in good weather conditions, but unfortunately for me, the second half of route, shower started, and heavy wind, at one point I had to squat down so the wind would not blow me.
 I manage it and I got to the summit after 3 hours.
-I have done few pictures, but not as I many I wanted because of the rain, every centimetre of my clothes was wet.
+I have done few pictures, but not as I many I wanted because of the rain, every square centimetre of my clothes were wet.
 More about it and pictures on Snowdon post.

 It wasn’t easy, but I have done it, nothing compared to the satisfaction of a large smile :).
 When you are on top you feel completely free, happy and full of positive energy.
 The effort made during the hike does not compare to the feeling that you are there.

 I’m looking forward to the next challenge, may be 24 peaks, maybe the Alps… I will see that,